quanghuy0497/Deep-Learning-Specialization/Course 4 - Convolutional Neural Networks/Readme.md

 #### What is face recognition?
 + Face recognition system identifies a person's face.
 It can work on both images or videos.
 + **<u>Liveness detection</u>** within a video face recognition system prevents the network from identifying a face in an image.
 It can be learned by supervised deep learning using a dataset for live human and in-live human and sequence learning.
-+ Face verification vs. face recognition:
++ **Face verification vs. face recognition**:
   + Verification:
     + Input: image, name/ID.
-(1 : 1)
     + Output: whether the input image is that of the claimed person.
+(1:1 problem)
-    + "is this the claimed person?"
+    + "Is this the claimed person?"
   + Recognition:
     + Has a database of K persons
     + Get an input image
-    + Output ID if the image is any of the K persons (or not recognized)
+    + Output ID if the image is any of the K persons (or not recognized) (1:k problem)
-    + "who is this person?"
+    + "Who is this person?"
 + We can use a face verification system to make a face recognition system.
 The accuracy of the verification system has to be high (around 99.9% or more) to be use accurately within a recognition system because the recognition system accuracy will be less than the verification system given K persons.

 #### One Shot Learning